Cheongyang chili pepper

 The Cheongyang chili pepper is a medium-sized chili cultivar of the species Capsicum annuum, with intensity of 10,000 Scoville heat units.
 Cheongyang chili peppers look similar to regular Korean chili peppers, but are many times spicier.

-The chili is a local speciality of Cheongyang County in South Korea.
-However, it was named after Cheongsong and Yeongyang Counties when developed by Yoo Il-Woong, by hybridizing local Jeju Province chili with Thai chili.
+It was named after Cheongsong and Yeongyang Counties when developed by Yoo Il-Woong, by hybridizing local Jeju Province chili with Thai chili.
 The fruits can be light purple or green when unripe, and darken to a deep red as they ripen.
 The peppers retain their dark red color when dried.
-In the 1990s, the rights of the pepper were sold to Monsanto.
+The rights of the pepper were later sold to Monsanto.